 Courseware textbooks provide the core material for classroom study but there is no reason that you couldn’t learn alone.
 It just happens that a combination of self-paced study and classroom interaction offers tremendous benefits.
 By following the above steps with some creative planning can produce a book that can be available in print, PDF, and Kindle (EPUB).

 The above summary is just the tip of the iceberg.
-Click below to view the actual document that steps you through all of the gory details how we created the blended courseware:
+Click below to view the actual document that summarizes the details on how the blended courseware was created:

 GET HOW TO CREATE D-I-Y BLENDED COURSEWARE